KatherineMichel/creating-a-steakhouse-website-using-wordpress/promotion/promotion.md

 # Promotion

-One or more of the following can be used for promotion
+Pretty Prairie, Kansas is what is known as a destination (a place that non-residents make a special trip to visit).
+One or more of the following can be used to reach a larger audience.

 ### SEO